 For the complete text [PDF] of George Cardiff: Santa Cruz and the Cowell Ranch, 1890-1964 (Escholarship) Includes complete audio (streaming or download) for the oral history.
-Note: Due to editing by the narrator, there may be some differences between the audio recording and the transcript.
+Note: Due to editing by the narrator and the Project, there may be minor differences between the audio recording and the transcript.
 Please quote from the transcript as the record and not the audio.
 Audio will be found under "Supporting Material."

 1964, xvii, 395 pp., 5 illus., 1 map